MazenMahmoud-IEEE/Ames_RealState_Prediction/README.md

 After trying all models, **Random Forest** gave the best results after hyperparameter tuning.
 Other models were evaluated but did not perform as well.

 #### b.
 Hyperparameter Tuning
-Grid search and other techniques were used to fine-tune the Random Forest model to achieve optimal performance.
+Bayesian search and other techniques were used to fine-tune the Random Forest model to achieve optimal performance.
 The hyperparameters, such as the number of trees, maximum depth, and other settings, were adjusted.

 ### 3. Model Evaluation